dbmcclain/Astronomy/README.md

 **arcmin** _arcmins => ang_
 - 60 arcmin = 1 deg.
 - 1 arcmin ≈ the approximate limit of human visual acuity.
   - That same quarter dollar viewed from a distance of 286 feet.
 Almost the length of a football field.
+  - Mizar and Alcor are separated by 11 arcmin.
+They were an ancient test of visual acuity.
+I can see them separated in the night sky, but by eyes are dark-adapted, and that means I seeing with the rod cells of my eyes, not the cone cells.
+Those rod cells do have a higher acuity, but they are relagated to the periphery of your fovea, which means less acuity even with higher angular resolution.

 **arcsec** _arcsecs => ang_
 - 60 arcsec = 1 arcmin.